OMNI-SLO-Monitoring/OMNI-overview-and-documentation/issue-creator.md

 For the registration, the URL must conform to the form of the URLs in our environment file. \
 An example URL would look like this: "http://localhost:1234/" \
 Here, "http://" and the last "/" must be included.
+If the last "/" is omitted, the Issue Creator will automatically insert "/" at the end.

 ![Service Monitoring Selection in the Monitoring Frontend](https://github.com/ccims/issue-creator/blob/dev/documentation/Screenshot%20Service%20Selection.png?raw=true)